LoopPerfect/buckaroo/README.md

 ### How Buckaroo Works

 The Buckaroo model is very simple.
 Packages live in source-control, and a manifest file is used to describe dependencies.
-This point to further manifests to create a dependency graph.
+This points to further manifests to create a dependency graph.
 Buckaroo works directly over Git and HTTP.

 <p align="center">
   <img src="www/how-buckaroo-works.png?raw=true" alt="Buckaroo" />